datalad/datalad-metalad/tools/archive_metadata_validator/docs/source/archived-study-metadata-handbook.rst

 - Author (optional): list of person-references, persons that have participated in the collection and creation of the dataset
 - Description (optional): text, could facilitate location of the dataset via search engines
 - Standard (optional): list of text, data format standards that are used in the dataset
+- Funding (optional): text or list of texts, name(s) of entities that funded the creation of the dataset, e.g "NIH"

 Standard should be taken from the following list of identified standards, if applicable at all: *dicom*, *nifti*, *bids*.
 Nevertheless, if none of the identified standards were used in your dataset, or if you used additional standards, you can provide your own description.